2184-Aditya-Kumar-Singh/KIIT_ChatApp/README.md

 - **Realtime Database:**
   - Create a Realtime Database and set [appropriate rules](#security-rules).
 - **Storage:**
-  - (Optional, for images/audio) Enable Firebase Storage and configure rules.
+  - For Image and Audio, use Cloudinary

 ### 3. **Add `google-services.json`**